Victoria mobile clinic delivers critical healthcare to those in urgent need

 The mobile clinic is a timely extension of Cool Aid’s work to address homelessness and addiction.

-Victoria, like many urban communities in North America, is experiencing increasing challenges with homelessness and addiction -- a situation that has deepened with the onset of coronavirus.
+Victoria, like many urban communities in North America, is experiencing increasing challenges with homelessness and addiction -- a situation that has deepened with the onset of COVID-19.
 A 2020 housing survey conservatively estimated some 1,500 people face homelessness nightly in the capital region.
 Many are also in need of health services, including primary care, harm reduction, and mental health support.

 Equipped with TELUS Health’s electronic medical record (EMR) technology, TELUS mobility services, and TELUS LTE Wi-Fi network technology, the mobile clinic better enables Cool Aid staff to deliver primary care to people who cannot easily access traditional medical care, yet are in urgent need.